ayoshi007/cpp-minesweeper/README.md

 # C++ TUI Minesweeper

----
+### A TUI (FTXUI) Minesweeper program made with C++

-A TUI (FTXUI) Minesweeper program made for practicing C++
+Developed on Ubuntu

-Note that this project is being made on an Ubuntu system with no cross-platform compatibility in mind.
+This project is a largely pedagogical project for me to practice C++ programming, project design, and test-driven development.

 The bash scripts are for building in Debug and Release mode.